|

 Unlike George the Famous Taxi driver of Athens, these taxi drivers don't have a website or e-mail, but you can

-reach George and the other taxi drivers on the island by telephone.
-Fotis is also a great guy and has taken us
+reach them on the island by telephone.
+Fotis is a great guy and has taken us

 He shares his cab with his wife Roula who is one of the most